brandnpatterson/c5_repo_updater/README.md

 2. Restart terminal
 3. cd `/www`
 4. run `sudo newhost.sh repo`
-5. Parameters will be created for `/etc/hosts` as well as xampp's `/etc/extra/httpd-vhosts.conf`
+5. Parameters will be created for `/etc/hosts` as well as xampp's or mamp's `httpd-vhosts.conf`
 6. Your new virtual host is now created and can be used in the browser at http://repo.localhost